To watch via Twitch

 What else happens weekly?

 Our virtual prayer and spirituality group, “Explorations” occurs on Wednesdays by Zoom.
-Contact Marc for the link. [email protected].
+If you are interested in participating or would like more information, please contact Marc at marc.cfruc@mymts.net or 204-461-1767

 Choir Rehearsal — is every Friday at 10 am.
 New members are welcome.
 If you are interested in singing with our choir, even occasionally, and Friday morning rehearsals present a barrier, other arrangements are possible.
 Contact Michael Cutler at organmike@gmail.com for more information.